The Visalia Unified School District has a fleet of 80 buses. Almost half of them are powered by compressed

 Grants covered 80% of the $1 million cost of the infrastructure of the CNG fueling facility.
 It opened with two “fast-fill” pumps that, together, can refuel a total of four CNG buses at a time in only 10 minutes, thus reducing but not eliminating the drivers’ waiting time.
 With the opening of 30 “time-fill” posts in January 2006, each driver simply pulls up to a post, hooks a nozzle onto the bus, and leaves.
 The compressor automatically comes on, refuels all the buses overnight and shuts itself off.

 “Fueling is pretty much labor-free with the time-fill operation going,” says White.
 He praises his Southern California Gas Company Account Executive for working with the school district to extend a high-pressure gas supply line to the compressors at no charge to the school district and to obtain an operating permit from the California Air Resources Board.

-CNG will soon have another price advantage: a new excise tax credit of 50 cents per gasoline-gallon-equivalent for CNG fuel from Oct.
-1, 2006, through Sept.
-30, 2009, per the federal Highway Bill (H.R.
-3, Sec.
-11113).
-As the owner of a CNG fueling facility, Visalia Unified School District may receive the credit, depending on how the Internal Revenue Service eventually clarifies the new law.
+CNG can have another price advantage: federal excise tax credits of 50 cents per gasoline-gallon-equivalent for CNG fuel have been available from time to time.
+As the owner of a CNG fueling facility, Visalia Unified School District may receive the credit, depending on how the Internal Revenue Service eventually clarifies the law.